LES Breathe Sensors 24/7 for all to see

 The Atmotube website explains how the VOC sensor works, with video.
 The device has a color-coded light for a quick reference.
 The app includes details on the readings, and will alert you to very polluted air.

 We are planning to use the Atmotubes for walk-abouts, bike rides and subway rides to measure air quality during different modes of travel in the city.
-You may be able to borrow a sensor this fall.
+You may be able to borrow a sensor.

 What the City is doing